 On the Grounds – The estate’s mature Boxwood Gardens, planted over a century ago, are graced by a magnificent white oak.
 Still standing from Monroe’s day, this majestic “witness tree” is twenty feet in circumference.
 The formal landscape provides a number of peaceful garden settings for museum and private social events.

 Many of the deciduous trees around the house and formal gardens are white ash trees.
-These regal residents line the estate’s scenic entranceway, and stretch across the northwest lawn toward a ridge along Carter’s Mountain and Ash Lawn-Highland’s boundary.
+These regal residents line the estate’s scenic entranceway, and stretch across the northwest lawn toward a ridge along Carter’s Mountain and Highland’s boundary.